History of Nvidia in Timeline

 NVIDIA SHIELD Android TV Pro Streaming Media Player; 4K HDR movies, live sports, Dolby Vision-Atmos, AI-enhanced upscaling, GeForce NOW cloud gaming, Google Assistant Built-In, Works with Alexa

-January 2024: Nvidia increases lobbying presence in Washington, D.C.
+January 2024: Nvidia increases lobbying efforts in Washington, D.C.

 February 2024: Nvidia as 'hot employer' in Silicon Valley

-In February 2024, it was reported that Nvidia was the "hot employer" in Silicon Valley because it was offering interesting work and good pay at a time when other tech employers were downsizing.
+In February 2024, Nvidia was recognized as the "hot employer" in Silicon Valley, offering interesting work and good pay while other tech employers were downsizing.
+Half of Nvidia employees earned over $228,000 in 2023, and Nvidia GPUs had become so valuable that they required armored car transport to data centers.

-March 1, 2024: Nvidia closes with market cap over $2 trillion
+March 1, 2024: Nvidia closes with over $2 trillion market capitalization

-On March 1, 2024, Nvidia became the third company in the history of the United States to close with a market capitalization in excess of $2 trillion.
+On March 1, 2024, Nvidia became the third U.S. company to close with a market capitalization exceeding $2 trillion, achieving this milestone in just 180 days from $1 trillion.

-March 2024: GTC Conference Returns to In-Person Format
+March 2024: Nvidia's GTC Returns to In-Person Format

-After several years of remote-only events, Nvidia's GPU Technology Conference (GTC) returned to an in-person format in San Jose, California, in March 2024.
+After several years of remote-only events, Nvidia's GPU Technology Conference (GTC) returned to an in-person format in March 2024 in San Jose, California.

-April 2024: Report on China acquiring banned Nvidia chips
+April 2024: China allegedly acquired banned Nvidia chips via tenders

-In April 2024, Reuters reported that China had allegedly acquired banned Nvidia chips and servers from Supermicro and Dell via tenders.
+In April 2024, reports indicated that China had allegedly acquired banned Nvidia chips and servers from Supermicro and Dell through tenders.

-In June 2024, Nvidia briefly surpassed Microsoft as the world's most valuable publicly traded company, reaching a market capitalization of over $3.3 trillion.
+In June 2024, Nvidia briefly surpassed Microsoft as the world's most valuable publicly traded company, reaching a market capitalization of over $3.3 trillion for one day.

-June 2024: Trend Micro and Nvidia partner for AI-driven security tools
+June 2024: Trend Micro partners with Nvidia for AI-driven security tools

-June 2024: FTC and DOJ launch antitrust investigations into Nvidia
+June 2024: FTC and DOJ begin antitrust investigations into Nvidia

-In June 2024, the Justice Department (DOJ) began antitrust investigations into Nvidia, focusing on their influence in the AI industry.
+In June 2024, the Federal Trade Commission (FTC) and the Justice Department (DOJ) started antitrust investigations into Nvidia, Microsoft, and OpenAI, focusing on their roles in the AI industry, with the DOJ handling Nvidia.

 June 18, 2024: Nvidia becomes world's most valuable company

-On June 18, 2024, Nvidia became the world's most valuable company, surpassing Microsoft and Apple, after its market capitalization exceeded $3.3 trillion.
+On June 18, 2024, Nvidia became the world's most valuable company after its market capitalization surpassed $3.3 trillion, surpassing Microsoft and Apple.

-In October 2024, Nvidia introduced a family of open-source multimodal large language models called NVLM 1.0, which features a flagship version with 72 billion parameters, designed to improve text-only performance after multimodal training.
+In October 2024, Nvidia introduced NVLM 1.0, a family of open-source multimodal large language models with a 72 billion parameter flagship version designed to improve text-only performance after multimodal training.

-In November 2024, Morgan Stanley reported that "the entire 2025 production" of all of Nvidia's Blackwell chips was "already sold out".
+In November 2024, Morgan Stanley reported that "the entire 2025 production" of Nvidia's Blackwell chips was "already sold out".

 November 2024: Nvidia added to Dow Jones Industrial Average

-In November 2024, Nvidia was added to the Dow Jones Industrial Average.
+In November 2024, Nvidia was included in the Dow Jones Industrial Average.

-As of November 2024, Nvidia's board consisted of specific directors (not named in the provided text).
+As of November 2024, Nvidia's board of directors composition was defined.

-2024: Huang Focuses Nvidia on Humanoid Robots and Self-Driving Cars
+2024: Nvidia Focuses on Humanoid Robots and Self-Driving Cars

-In 2024, Nvidia CEO Huang oriented the company's focus towards humanoid robots and self-driving cars, anticipating their widespread adoption.
+In 2024, Nvidia oriented its focus towards humanoid robots and self-driving cars, expecting widespread adoption.

 2024: Nvidia ranked #3 on Forbes' 'Best Places to Work' list